 The development of the twofold gap analysis framework for HE and VET levels, involves all the results coming from the previous researches.
-If skills requested by empirical and theoretical analysis are present or not in the list of those addressed by the courses analysed in the market analysis, they have been kept on the framework respectively in green (needed skill) or red (already covered skill).
+If skills are present or not in the list of those addressed by course analysed in the market analysis, they have been kept on the framework respectively in green (needed skill) or red (already covered skill).